Closed on July 4th

 SimpliSafe provides both DIY and professional monitoring with no long-term contract.
 Its motion sensors ignore any animal of up to 50 pounds instead of the typical 40 pounds.

 Moreover, the indoor cameras have night vision to help monitor your pets day and night.
-Unfortunately, its home automation integration is limited and if that’s crucial to you, you’ll have to look elsewhere.
+Unfortunately, its home automation integration is limited, and if that’s crucial to you, you’ll have to look elsewhere.

 Pros

-• It has DIY installation.
+• It has a DIY installation.

 • Offers affordable monitoring.